 GRUPO LALA, S.A.B.
 DE C.V.
 Invitation For Ordinary General Meeting Of Shareholders

-MEXICO CITY, March 31, 2021 /PRNewswire/ -- By agreement of the Board of Directors of GRUPO LALA, S.A.B. de C.V. (or the "Company"), the shareholders of the Company are invited to the Ordinary General Meeting of Shareholders (the "Meeting") to be held on April 16, 2021, starting at 4:30 p.m. local time, in the facilities of Centro de Investigación y Desarrollo "LALA", located at Roberto Dávila #50, Colonia Ciudad Industrial, Torreón, Coahuila, México, during which the following items will be undertaken:
+MEXICO CITY, March 31, 2021 /PRNewswire/ -- By agreement of the Board of Directors of GRUPO LALA, S.A.B. de C.V. (or the "Company") (BMV: LALAB), the shareholders of the Company are invited to the Ordinary General Meeting of Shareholders (the "Meeting") to be held on April 16, 2021, starting at 4:30 p.m. local time, in the facilities of Centro de Investigación y Desarrollo "LALA", located at Roberto Dávila #50, Colonia Ciudad Industrial, Torreón, Coahuila, México, during which the following items will be undertaken:

 ORDER OF THE DAY